YunoHost/doc/packaging_apps.md

 **[A basic package](https://github.com/YunoHost/example_ynh)**: feel free to use it as a framework.

 ### Manifest
 The `manifest.json` file defines the app's constants, a bunch of values that YunoHost needs to identify the app and install it correctly.
-It looks like this :
+It looks like this:
 ```json
 {
     "name": "Roundcube",